 The SIC has developed a manual of best management practices for forestry

-been developed specifically for the unique operating conditions in northern
+developed specifically for the unique operating conditions in northern Ontario

-Ontario and Manitoba.
-The manual is available on our Downloads page, or by contacting CCSIC.
+and Manitoba.
+The manual is available on our Downloads page, or by contacting your local CCSIC

 Common Awareness Training

 The SIC has developed a series of eight standardized training modules

 that cover the SFI Awareness and BMP Awareness components of the Qualified

 In an effort to reduce duplication of training efforts, the SIC has

 developed a training card that individuals receive upon completion of SFI